 3.1.Theoretical Approach To Promote health

 Spirituality promotes health and health care seeking behaviors.
 The spirituality in the community or society have clearly rely on spiritual values and nurses provides adapting framework that will help to encourage healthy spiritual expression and increase the comfort level of individual.
+Reference needed.

 3.2.Provision of health care

-Spiritual care is considered as actions such as embraces, respect, offering comfort, listening to the patient, instilling hope, prayer, and holding the patient’s hand.( McSherry,& Jamieson, 2011).
+Spiritual care is considered Excellent as actions such as embraces, respect, offering comfort, listening to the patient, instilling hope, prayer, and holding the patient’s hand.( McSherry,& Jamieson, 2011).
 Spiritual needs are less tangible than physical needs as they are multifaceted and hard to measure ( Kaddourah, et. al, 2018).
-Outside of a religious context, spiritual needs are very likely to go unobserved.
+Outside of a religious context, spiritual needs are very likely to go unobserved Excellent.
 Thus, to recognize spiritual needs and provide spiritual care, it is necessary to understand the nature of spirituality and how different individuals may express it.

 3.3.Character and self-identity of nurse in caring